-We are currently testing models that use simpler rectified-linear or sigmoidal nonlinearities, to determine how much of the performance and visual quality of our results is due to use of biologicallyinspired joint nonlinearities.
-Preliminary results indicate that qualitatively similar results are achievable with other activation functions we tested, but that rectified linear units generally require a substantially larger number of model parameters/stages to achieve the same rate-distortion performance as the GDN/IGDN nonlinearities.
-This suggests that GDN/IGDN transforms are more efficient for compression, producing better models with fewer stages of processing (as we previously found for density estimation; Ballé, Laparra, and Simoncelli, 2015), which might be an advantage for deployment of our method, say, in embedded systems.
-However, such conclusions are based on a somewhat limited set of experiments and should at this point be considered provisional.
-More generally, GDN represents a multivariate generalization of a particular type of sigmoidal function.
-As such, the observed efficiency advantage relative to pointwise nonlinearities is expected, and a variant of a universal function approximation theorem (e.g., Leshno et al., 1993) should hold.
+We are currently testing systems that use simpler rectified-linear or sigmoidal nonlinearities, to determine how much of the performance and visual quality of our results is due to use of biologicallyinspired joint nonlinearities.
+Preliminary results indicate that qualitatively similar results are achievable with other activation functions we tested, but that rectified linear units generally require a substantially larger number of model parameters to achieve the same rate-distortion performance as the GDN/IGDN nonlinearities, which might be an advantage for real-world implementation of our method (say, in embedded systems).
+The results may indicate that GDN/IGDN are more efficient for this particular task (producing better models with fewer stages of processing, as we found for density estimation; Ballé, Laparra, and Simoncelli, 2015).
+However, such conclusions are based on a limited set of experiments and should at this point be considered provisional.
+More generally, GDN/IGDN nonlinearities offer a multivariate generalization of a particular type of sigmoidal function.
+As such, we expect that some variant of a universal function approximation theorem should hold for them.

-The rate-distortion objective can be seen as a particular instantiation of the general unsupervised learning or density estimation problems.
+The rate-distortion objective may be seen as a particular instantiation of the general unsupervised learning or density estimation problems.
 Since the transformation to a discrete representation may be viewed as a form of classification, it is worth considering whether our framework offers any insights that might be transferred to more specific supervised learning problems, such as object recognition.
-For example, the additive noise used in the objective function as a relaxation of quantization might also serve the purpose of making supervised classification networks more robust to small perturbations, and thus allow them to avoid catastrophic "adversarial" failures that have been demonstrated in previous work (Szegedy et al., 2013).
+For example, the additive noise used in the objective function as a relaxation of quantization might also serve the purpose of making supervised classification networks more robust to small perturbations, and thus allow them to avoid catastrophic failures that have been demonstrated in previous work (Szegedy et al., 2013).
 In any case, our results provide a strong example of the power of end-to-end optimization in achieving a new solution to a classical problem.